Richard Parks instructing a beginner fly angler.

 Most of our standard walk/wade trips take place in Yellowstone Park.
 Trips with beginners are no exception.
 Our specific fishing location will depend on a range of factors: the time of year, the physical condition of your party and how far you feel like walking, other interests your party has, and what's fishing well.
 In general, early in the season we'll fish somewhere in the Firehole or Gibbon River drainages, or perhaps on a small lake in the Yellowstone drainage.
 Once streams in the Yellowstone, Gardner, and Lamar drainages clear, we'll fish a stream in one of these drainages.
 After the middle of September, we might head back to the Firehole or Gibbon or might stay on the Gardner or Yellowstone.
 Regardless of season and other factors, we'll plan to fish an area with abundant and not too spooky mid-size trout, rather than a handful of monsters, and we'll try to fish an area we don't expect to be very crowded, though if our clients have limited mobility or are here early in the summer when only a couple places are clear enough to fish, we may need to fish near other anglers.

 Full-day or half-day trips are possible, and both make a great deal of sense.
 On half-days, we'll generally target medium-sized sized fish the entire time.
-On full-days with an entire party of beginners, we'll probably fish one of our Beginner Brookie spots in the morning (see the tab above) if they are clear, then fish a larger and more challenging stream later.
+On full-days with an entire party of beginners, we'll probably fish one of our Beginner Brookie spots in the morning (see the tab above), then fish a larger and more challenging stream later.
 On full-day trips where one member of the party is a beginner and the other has at least some experience, we might spend all day fishing more challenging waters, with the guide spending most of his time with the beginner.

 Meeting times for full-day trips will range from 6:00AM (for a handful of trips in late fall) to 9:00AM at Parks' Fly Shop, with these times shifting somewhat if we are meeting you in Yellowstone Park.
 For half-days, we might meet during the same timeframe or sometime in early afternoon.
 Afternoon meeting times are more likely before the middle of July than at any point after.
 We will either meet you at our shop, if you are staying in Gardiner, or somewhere in Yellowstone Park near our fishing destination, if you are staying in Yellowstone Park or in Cooke City, Silver Gate, West Yellowstone, or another entrance community besides Gardiner.